Where would you like to study?

 What credits can you bring back from off-campus?

 St. Olaf students who study off-campus on St. Olaf approved programs stay on track for graduation.
 General Education credits and major credits from approved off-campus programs count towards graduation.
 These credits do not count in the GPA unless taught by St. Olaf faculty, but they do show on the St. Olaf transcript.
+See Credits and Transcripts for more information.

 When should you apply?